v-makkar/v-makkar/README.md

 ## Hi there 👋

 - 🌱 I’m interested in working with projects in Elixir and Python
-- ⚡ Worked with Elixir and LiveView as part of my summer internship (see below)
+- ⚡ Worked with Elixir and LiveView as part of my summer internship
-- 📫 How to reach me: vishisht.makkar@gmail.com
+- 📫 How to reach me: v.makkar.work@gmail.com

 ### Blogs:
   - [How I got the same offer as Code4GovTech'23 and balanced my end-semester exams during the application process](https://glific.org/but-if-you-try-sometimes/)